jfogiato/ramp-fe-challenge/README.md

 **Actual:** When you reach the end of the data, the **View More** button is still showing and you are still able to click the button.
 If you click it, the page crashes.

-# Bug 7: Approving a transaction won't persist the new value
+# Bug 7: Approving a transaction won't persist the new value ❌

+_Note:_ I couldn't solve this bug & ran out of time to work on it - I wanted to submit any way due to timing.
+I'm going to continue to dig into it and will push a change and reach out if/when I solve it!

 _You need to fix some of the previous bugs in order to reproduce_